nopnop2002/esp-idf-protocol-buffer/README.md

 In MQTT for IoT devices, JSON is used as the serialization format of the message.
 However, for low-performance hardware, JSON parsing in C is a heavy load.
-So, when I was looking for something good with a serialized format that could be implemented in C, I found something called protobuf-c.
+So when I was looking for a good serialized format that could be implemented in C, I found protobuf.

 ESP-IDF includes [this](https://developers.google.com/protocol-buffers/) Google Protocol Buffers library.
 You can use Protocol Buffers components as standard.